501c3/server-2019/doc/doc04-person.md

 ```
 The years, proficiency and designate fields are lists.
 Each value in each of these
-lists are combined to produce meta data for a distinct person.
-For example for
+lists are combined to produce meta data for a multiple persons.
+Consider the following
-values such as
+example:

 ```
 type: Teacher
 status: Amateur
 years: 20-25
 sex: [Male,Female]
 proficiency: [Pre Championship, Championship]
-designate: ['A','B']
+designate: [A,B]

 ```
-will produce 5 years x 2 proficiencies x 2 sexes x 2 designates = 40 possible
+The above code fragment will produce 5 years x 2 proficiencies x 2 sexes x 2 designates = 40 possible
 value combinations for Amateur-Teacher meta-data.
-The Backus=Nauer
+The Backus-Nauer
 spec below describe the permitted values in each field.

 ```